-(the degree of proof), in Miura v.
-Japan, a medical malpractice case, the Supreme Court of Japan has defined the required degree of proof.23 In that case, the Supreme Court found causation of a patient's injury owing to the negligence of a doctor based on the following standard: 'Proving causation in litigation, unlike proving causation in the natural sciences (which permits no doubt at any point), requires proof of a high degree of probability that certain facts have induced the occurrence of a specific result by taking into necessary and sufficient account that the judge has been persuaded of the truthfulness to a degree where an average person would have no doubt.'
-It is difficult to express the required degree of persuasion using a numerical formula under the standard of 'proof of a high degree of probability', but the majority of judges appear to require a 70 to 80 per cent probability to uphold facts based on evidence submitted in civil lawsuits.24 iii Defences
+During civil proceedings, plaintiffs must prove each required element of a product liability claim.
+With respect to the issue of how much proof is necessary for the judges to be persuaded (the degree of proof), in Miura v.
+Japan, a medical malpractice case, the Supreme Court of Japan has defined the required degree of proof.24 In that case, the Supreme Court found causation of a patient's injury owing to the negligence of a doctor based on the following standard: 'Proving causation in litigation, unlike proving causation in the natural sciences (which permits no doubt at any point), requires proof of a high degree of probability that certain facts have induced the occurrence of a specific result by taking into necessary and sufficient account that the judge has been persuaded of the truthfulness to a degree where an average person would have no doubt.'
+It is difficult to express the required degree of persuasion using a numerical formula under the standard of 'proof of a high degree of probability'.
+It is certainly higher than a preponderance of evidence, but less than beyond reasonable doubt.

+iii Defences

 If a claim is brought under the PL Act, the defendant may be exempt from liability if the defendant successfully proves that the defect in the product could not have been discovered given the state of scientific or technical knowledge at the time the product was delivered (this is called a 'development risk' or 'state of the art' defence).
-Further, where the product is used as a component or raw material of another product, the manufacturer of the component or raw material that is named as the defendant may be exempt from liability if the defendant successfully proves that the defect has occurred primarily owing to compliance with the instructions concerning the design given by the manufacturer of the finished product, and the defendant is not negligent with respect to the occurrence of the defect.
+Furthermore, where the product is used as a component or raw material of another product, the manufacturer of the component or raw material that is named as the defendant may be exempt from liability if the defendant successfully proves that the defect has occurred primarily owing to compliance with the instructions concerning the design given by the manufacturer of the finished product, and the defendant is not negligent with respect to the occurrence of the defect.
 26

-In addition, the PL Act provides for limitations of the period in which a claim under the PL Act will extinguish: (1) if the victim does not exercise his or her claim within three years of the time when he or she becomes aware of the damage and the party liable for damages; or (2) 10 years have elapsed from the time the product was delivered.27 This 10-year period is calculated from the time of the occurrence of the damage if the damage is caused by substances that become harmful to human health when they accumulate in the body, or if the symptoms that represent the damage appear after a certain latent period.28 As for tort claims under the CC, the prescription period is three years from the time the victim becomes aware of the damage and the identity of the perpetrator.29 A tort claim also cannot be brought when 20 years have elapsed from the time of the tortious act.30
+In addition, the PL Act provides for limitations of the period in which a claim under the PL Act will extinguish:

+- a if the victim does not exercise his or her claim within three years of the time when he or she becomes aware of the damage and the party liable for damages; or - b 10 years have elapsed from the time the product was delivered.27

+This 10-year period is calculated from the time of the occurrence of the damage if the damage is caused by substances that become harmful to human health when they accumulate in the body, or if the symptoms that represent the damage appear after a certain latent period.28 As id., Article 4(ii).
-Comparative negligence is available with respect to the determination of the amount of damage to be compensated and can be asserted in defending a product liability claim either under the PL Act or as a tort under the CC.31

-23 Miura v.
+24 Miura v.
 Japan, 29 Minshû 1417 (Sup.
 Ct., 24 October 1975).
 See also X v.
 Y, 1724 Hanrei jihô 29 (Sup.
 Ct., 18 July 2000).